sfu-mial/Corrected-Skin-Image-Datasets/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11101337.svg)](https://doi.org/10.5281/zenodo.11101337)

-The datasets released with this work: DermaMNIST-C, DermaMNIST-E, and Fitzpatrick17k-C are available on [Zenodo](https://doi.org/10.5281/zenodo.11101337).
+The datasets released with this work: DermaMNIST-C, DermaMNIST-E, and Fitzpatrick17k-C are available on [Zenodo](https://doi.org/10.5281/zenodo.11101337) and on [the project website](https://derm.cs.sfu.ca/critique/).

 ## License and Citation